CannerCMS/canner-demo/nextjs-ecommerce-with-firebase/README.md

 Demo of how to use [canner](https://www.canner.io)(CMS) + [nextjs](https://www.nextjs.org/docs)(SSR site generator) + [firebase](https://www.firebase.com/)(Database).

-To build your NextJS apps with Canner CMS, and store and host in Firebase.
+To build your NextJS apps with Canner CMS, and store & host in Firebase.

 ## 1. Create a Firebase project